-A synthesized grasp is executed using a simple position control [9].
-When contacts are made, tactile readings are available and an impedance controller [3] is used to regulate grasp stiffness.
-The controller is formulated in a virtual frame (VF) defined in terms of fingertip locations as
+A synthesized grasp is executed using a simple position control.
+When contacts are made and tactile readings are available, an object-level impedance controller [3] is used to regulate grasp forces.
+The object-level impedance control for dexterous robotic hands is still an open question and is currently feasible for 3 fingers or 4 fingers with virtual linkage [66].
+For the demonstration of the entire system, although we have shown that we are able to plan grasps for m fingertips, we will in the rest of the paper explain the control and adaptation of grasps by examples of only 3 fingers.

+The grasp impedance controller is formulated in a virtual frame (VF) defined in terms of fingertip locations as